Bloomreach Search and Merchandising

 Here's where Bloomreach Search and Merchandising comes in.
-Your site is not going to be that site with the irrelevant search results or that site that overwhelms you with choices and no good ways of narrowing the results.
+Your site is not going to be that site with irrelevant search results or that site that overwhelms you with choices and no good ways of narrowing the results.

 Search and Merchandising increases your site search revenue by showing each of your customers the products they're most likely to buy.
-It does so automatically, and constantly gets even better as it learns your shoppers' affinities in real time and adjusts the results accordingly.
+It does so automatically, and constantly gets even better as it learns your shoppers' affinities in real-time and adjusts the results accordingly.

 Shouldn't my team handle curation rather than algorithms?